scottcorgan/molten/README.md

 ## Install

-User [Bower](http://twitter.github.io/bower/) to install as a component:
+Use [Bower](http://twitter.github.io/bower/) to install as a component:

 ```
 bower install molten --save